 Research

-Particle-particle interactions become significant at high intensities.
+Several accelerators now generate more than 1 megawatt (MW) of beam power, with future machines moving toward 10 MW.
+As the beam power/intensity increases, particle-particle interactions become more significant.
 Particles interact directly via Coloumb forces—also called space charge forces—and indirectly via electromagnetic wakefields.
-The resulting particle trajectories can be complicated and difficult predict.
-Unpredicted particle losses, which occur when particles wander outside the accelerator aperture, are especially important.
-Lost particles generate radiation when they interact with the environment.
+When combined with the electromagnetic fields in the accelerator, these collective effects generate chaotic, difficult-to-predict particle trajectories.
+Unpredicted particle losses, which occur when particles wander outside the accelerator aperture, are especially important because lost particles generate radiation when they interact with the environment.
 The lost beam power must remain below one watt per meter (1 W/m)—around one out of every million particles—to keep radiation levels safe.
-Modern accelerators operate near this limit; naively scaling the intensity by a factor of 10 would violate the loss limit.
-Thus, 10 MW accelerators are currently out of reach.
+Modern accelerators already operate near this limit, so it is not possible to simply scale the beam intensity by a factor of 10.

-A complete understanding of beam loss will require detailed computational models.
-Such models exist but are difficult to validate due to uncertainties in the beam and accelerator state.
-Thus, a major research focus is to measure the particle distribution in the accelerator, characterize the uncertainties in the model parameters, and validate computational models against direct measurements.
-A separate but related problem is controlling the beam in the accelerator.
-For example, can we guard against instabilities by shaping the particle distribution?
-Can we minimize particle losses by tweaking the force fields we apply to the beam?
+A complete understanding of beam loss will require detailed theoretical and computational models of halo formation.
+Such models are difficult to validate due to uncertainties in the beam and accelerator state.
+Thus, it is important to measure the particle distribution in the accelerator, characterize the uncertainties in the model parameters, and validate models against direct measurements.
+A separate but related problem is to control the beam in the accelerator.
+For example, can we avoid instabilities by shaping the particle distribution in phase space?
+Can we minimize particle losses by tweaking the force fields applied to the beam?

-Below are a few projects I’ve worked on to address these questions.
+Below are short summaries of a few projects I’ve worked on in this area.

 Halo formation in linear accelerators

-Linear accelerators generate tight bunches of particles in a single pass.
+Linear accelerators (linacs) generate tight bunches of particles.
 The combined effects of applied and self-generated fields drive some particles to large amplitudes, creating a low-density “halo” surrounding a dense core.
-Halo is almost invisible and barely influences the core, but it places hard constraints on the beam power since it leads to beam loss.
+Halo is nearly invisible and barely influences the core, but it places hard constraints on the beam power since it leads to beam loss.
 Halo formation is challenging to predict because of its sensitivity to model parameters.
 In particular, we do not know the initial particle distribution in the full six-dimensional (6D) position-momentum space, also called phase space.
 It is also challenging to measure such a faint signal on top of the bright core.

 We are using the Beam Test Facility (BTF) at the Spallation Neutron Source (SNS) to address this problem on a small scale.
 The BTF is a replica of the first few meters of the 400-meter SNS linac.
 It is equipped to measure the initial 6D distribution and the output 2D halo distribution.
-We are leveraging these unique diagnostics to benchmark PIC simulations at a new level of detail and better understand halo formation processes.
-Fig. 1 shows typical measurement data.
+We are leveraging these unique diagnostics to benchmark particle-in-cell (PIC) simulations at a new level of detail and better understand halo formation.

 Novel beam injection techniques